conjugateprior/qss.student/README.md

 or one of the supplementary problem sets available from the author.

-Note: This package contains all the questions but none of the answers!
+Note: This package contains all the questions, all the data, but none of the answers!

+## Installation

+The problem sets are a bit too big for CRAN, so you'll want to make sure you've got the `devtools` package installed and then grab the package from GitHub.
+Like this:

+    devtools::install_github("conjugateprior/qss.student")